 - Garnish with a drizzle with chutneys, if you wish.

-- If you have a pizza stone or steel, this is the perfect time to use it.
+- If you have a pizza stone or steel, this is the perfect time to use it for your naan pizza recipe.
 If you don’t, a cookie sheet turned upside down, will also work well.
 The key is to preheat it so that it is hot when you put your pizza in the oven.